sanand0/apiagent/README.md

 ## Features

 - **Natural Language Interface**: Ask questions in plain English to interact with APIs
-- **Multiple API Support**: Connect to GitHub, StackOverflow, Google Workspace, Jira, and more
+- **Multiple API Support**: Connect to GitHub, GitLab, StackOverflow, Google Workspace, Jira, and more
 - **Real-time Data**: Access up-to-date information from various platforms
 - **Code Generation**: Automatically generates and executes JavaScript code for API calls
 - **Result Validation**: Verifies that the results answer the original question